Abdelmohaymn/camera_app_with_AI/README.md

 # camera_app

 It's an app that uses camera and Ai model to detect objects.
-It do auto zoom if the detected object is a dog or a cat.
+It does auto zoom if the detected object is a dog or a cat.

 # plugins used
 - camera